niklasekstrom/a314/README.md

 *  [*VideoPlayer*](Software/videoplayer) is a simple program that displays a sequence of images on the A500 by letting the RPi write bitplanes directly to the shared memory (this again requires that the A314 memory is chip memory, and not "ranger" memory).

+* [*ethernet*](Software/ethernet) is a SANA-II driver that forwards Ethernet packets to the network interface of the RPi.
+Together with an Amiga TCP/IP stack this provides network access to the Amiga.

 ## What could it potentially be used for in the future?

 Here are some services that we have considered but not gotten around to implement:

-* Networking either through a *bsdsocket.library* implementation that forwards socket operations to the RPi and executes those operations there (high degree of offloading), or a *Sana II* driver used with a full network stack (lesser, but still offloading).
+* Networking through a *bsdsocket.library* implementation that forwards socket operations to the RPi and executes those operations there.
+This would give a higher degree of offloading than using the SANA-II driver with a TCP/IP stack running on the Amiga.

 * Your ideas?